awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-launch.md

 1. Install updates automatically

-After you modify the user data for your instance, you can execute it\.
+After you modify the user data for your instance, you can run it\.
 For more information, see [View and update the instance user data](ec2-windows-user-data.md#user-data-view-change) and [User data execution](ec2-windows-user-data.md#user-data-execution)\.